alphagov/govuk-design-system/src/patterns/names/index.md

 It’s extra work for them and you’re asking them to potentially reveal their gender and marital status, which they may not want to do.

 It’s also hard to predict the range of titles your users will have.
-If you have to ask for someone’s title, use an optional [text input](/components/text-input/) not a [select](/components/select/).
+If you have to ask for someone’s title, use an optional [Text input component](/components/text-input/) not a [Select component](/components/select/).

 Remember to correctly use people’s names in any resulting correspondence.